zonque/AlRide/README.md

 (Note that for a "real" production environment you should really use something like unicorn or passenger.)

 Navigate to http://localhost:3000/ to use AlRide.

+## Upgrading

+Note that when you're upgrading an existing installation of this project, you need to transfer your configuration from `config/settings.yml` to `.env`.

 ## Contribute